Lil Nas X, Justin Bieber top star-packed MTV VMAs

 The VMAs celebrated MTV's 40th anniversary, mixing moments between early network stars like Cyndi Lauper and show opener Madonna with high-octane performances by newer stars like Olivia Rodrigo, Lil Nas X, Camila Cabello and Chloe.

-But much of the early show belonged to Bieber, who was the leading nominee going into the ceremony.
-Sunday was his first VMAs performance in six years, and also took home the best pop honor for “Peaches,” featuring Giveon - who accompanied him onstage.
+Bieber was the leading nominee going into the ceremony.
+He took home the best pop honor for “Peaches,” a song that featured Daniel Caesar and Giveon - who accompanied him onstage.

 Sporting baggy clothes and a hoodie, Bieber showed his appreciation for the awards being in-person and thanked his wife, Hailey, for supporting him.